cherry, rasberry, and fruit Lambics

 Lambic is different to other beers in that it ferments from spontaneous or wild yeasts.
 Wort from malted barley and unmalted wheat (of at least 30%) is exposed to the outside air, creating a distinctive, sour taste.
 It is then put into wooden barrels, where it ferments and infuses with flavours in the wood from previous batches.
 Old Lambic, which matures in these barrels for three years, can then be mixed with young Lambic.
 The longer the aging process, the more complex the Lambic becomes.

-When fruit juices, coulis or extracts are added without establishing a new fermentation, we call this a commercial fruit beer .
-They have a fruity character and are generally quite sweet.
-For example, rosé beer has a white beer base to which red fruit juice is added.
-Fruity concentrates fruits such as; lime, apple, elderflower, bascilicum and pineapple can also be added.
-An example of this is Liefmans Yell'oh where they have been added to the pale base beer to create an exotic mix.
+Today there are also many commercial fruit beers to which fruit juices have been added without starting a new fermentation.
+They have a fruity character but are generally quite sweet as well.
+Rosé beer, for example, has a base of wheat beer to which red fruit has been added in the form of a juice or concentrate.
+Fruity concentrates fruits such as; lime, apple, elderflower, basil and pineapple can also be added.
+An example of this is Liefmans Yell'oh, where they have been added to the pale base beer to create an exotic mix.

 Sours are very on trend and are currently the most popular basis for a fruit beer.
 Walhalla's Aphrodite Berliner Weisse is a kettle-sour brewed containing a huge amount of fresh raspberries.
 Or what do you think of BrewDog?!
 Their Quench Quake is also a kettle-sour, this is like a lemonade for adults.
 Its not hugely sweet, rather refreshingly sour.
 Fruit is also added to IPAs to emphasize the citrus character, for example grapefruit or blood orange.
 I recently drank a blend of an IPA and a Sour with rhubarb.
 A fresh, fruity and slightly acidic beer with a hoppy character "wow".
 But Milk Stouts are also provided with fruitiness from fresh raspberries and blackberries.